 The Death Benefit/Orphan's Pension payable under the Occupation Injuries Scheme is €179.80 from March 2017 (previously €164.80).

 Guardian's Payment (Contributory) and Guardian's Payment (Non-Contributory)

 To apply, fill in Form GP1 (pdf).
-You can also get an application form at every Post Office.
+You can also get an application form at your local post office.

 For Guardian's Payment: